racuna1/ser334-public/README.md

 In order to view the problems, you will need to install LyX on your system, and compile the LyX file(s) to a PDF.

 Every LyX file contains two LyX branches: "blank", and "soln".
 By default, the "blank" branch is selected.
 This will cause Lyx to build the output PDF with blank spaces for you to fill in your answers.
 Deactivating the blank branch and activating the soln one will produce a PDF with the answers.

+### Building
+A build script (build.py) is also provided.
+Running this file will automatically produce PDFs for the practice exams and sample problems (both blank and solution) in the build subdirectory.
+Note that LyX must be available in the system PATH.

 ### Reporting Issues
 If you find an error in a question answer, please use the issue tracker to report it.